 For some occasions, e.g. if there are very few participants and the occasion is a simple meeting, we can waive the fee entirely.

-Besides our informal "multi-function room" on the second floor, which is free of charge and open 9 AM - 5 PM on weekdays to everyone, we have the following facilities in the Nordic Centre building:
+Besides our library and informal "multi-function room" on the second floor, which are both open 9 AM - 5 PM on weekdays to everyone, we have the following facilities in the Nordic Centre building:

 Seminar room 101, seating 80 (comfortably).
 With projector.
 Suitable for presentations, movie screenings, panels; however the chairs cannot be moved.